stefanDennerNagarro/playwright-playground-module-6/junit-parallel/README.md

  * [ParallelPlaywrightPageTest.java](/junit-parallel/src/test/java/org/example/parallel/ParallelPlaywrightPageTest.java)

 The tests are the same as in the [junit-sequential example](../junit-sequential/), but split up in two classes.
 Each class will be executed parallelly.
-The test within a class will be executed sequentially.
+The tests within a class will be executed sequentially.

 All tests are executed in the Chromium browser.